 Healthy Pugs weigh in around 14 to 18 pounds.
-Males being slightly heavier than females.
-They typically stand about 10 t0 14 inches tall at the shoulder.
+Males are slightly heavier than females.
+They typically stand about 10 to 14 inches tall at the shoulder.

-A Pugs colors and markings are very standardized.
+A Pug’s colors and markings are very standardized.
 Their coat can be fawn colored or black.
 The fawn colored coat can be tinted apricot or silver.
-All pugs have a black mask across their short, flat muzzle.
+All Pugs have a black mask across their short, flat muzzle.
 Their coat is short and glossy, but all Pugs have a double coat, meaning lots of shedding.
-A Pug’s head should be large and round with large round dark eyes that show a lot of expression.
-A Pug should not be leggy or be long in the body, they are a compact breed that is symmetrical and cobby in appearance.
+A Pug’s head should be large and round with large, round dark eyes that are very expressive.
+A Pug should not be leggy or long in the body, they are a compact breed that is symmetrical and cobby in appearance.

 Have you seen the many pictures of Pugs dressed up in costumes?
-Well that should give you an idea of his personality, he is fun loving, easy going, yet dignified dog.
+Well, that should give you an idea of his personality; he is fun-loving, easy going, but also a dignified dog.
 They do not hunt, retrieve, or even guard.
-They are your devoted companion, meant to give and receive affection and sit on you lap whenever they get the chance.
+They are your devoted companion, meant to give and receive affection and sit on your lap whenever they get the chance.
 They love to play and be the clown to get attention from everyone in the room.
 They won’t be winning any receiving or agility trophies but they will make you laugh and be your best friend.

-Pugs can take to training quite well, especially if you reward them with a favorite treat.
-They can be a bit stubborn to house train but if you learn to read their body language and reward them appropriately they will respond well.
-For optimal training start to train your puppy as soon as he comes home, those that wait until they are 6 months old will have a much more stubborn and headstrong dog to work with.
+Pugs are easy to train, especially if you reward them with a favorite treat.
+They can be a bit stubborn to house train, but if you learn to read their body language and reward them appropriately they will respond well.
+For optimal training, start to train your puppy as soon as he comes home.
+Those that wait until they are 6 months old will have a much more stubborn and headstrong dog to work with.

 Children and Pets

-Pugs love children, children love Pugs.
-Pugs are a small breed but not delicate so they make a great breed for families with younger children.
+Pugs love children and children love Pugs.
+Pugs are a small breed but not delicate, so they make a great companion for families with younger children.
 If your child wants a dog that will play Frisbee or soccer with them, well Pugs just aren’t going to do that.
 As with any dog, interactions between him and children should be supervised.
 Children need to be taught how to handle and respect him, even if he is a calm and social dog.
-If he is socialized from a young age he can get along well with other dogs, cats, and rabbits.
+If he is socialized from a young age, he can get along well with other dogs, cats, and rabbits.

 Epilepsy: Another hereditary disorder, this causes seizures.
 It cannot be cured but it can be controlled with medication.
 Pugs that suffer from Epilepsy can live long healthy lives with proper management.

-Pateller Luxation: This is a common condition in smaller dogs.
-This occurs when the patella (knee cap) does not line up properly with the Tibia and or Femur.
-This causes the knee cap to slip in and out of place causing minor to severe pain.
+Patellar Luxation: This is a common condition in smaller dogs.
+This occurs when the patella (kneecap) does not line up properly with the Tibia and or Femur.
+This causes the kneecap to slip in and out of place causing minor to severe pain.
 This is a condition that occurs at birth but the symptoms may not appear until much later in a more mature dog.
-The rubbing of the knee cap can lead to arthritis or degenerative joint disease.
+The rubbing of the kneecap can lead to arthritis or degenerative joint disease.
 Minor luxation causes brief lameness in that leg while major luxation is when it can no longer be aligned manually and may require surgery to correct it.

 Cheyletiella Dermatitis: Also known as walking dandruff.
 This is a skin condition that is caused by a small mite that causes dry skin and dandruff.
-If you notice more than usual amount of dandruff on the middle of your dog’s back, get him into the vet.
+If you notice more than the usual amount of dandruff in the middle of your dog’s back, get him to the vet.
 This is contagious and can be easily treated to prevent it from spreading.

-Pug Dog Encephalitis: This condition, PDE, is a fatal brain condition that effects only Pugs.
+Pug Dog Encephalitis: This condition, known as PDE, is a fatal brain condition that affects only Pugs.
 It is an inflammatory brain disease that is fatal.
-Currently there is no known cause or treatment for this condition.
-The only way to confirm a diagnosis is testing the dogs brain tissue following his death.
+Currently, there is no known cause or treatment for this condition.
+The only way to confirm a diagnosis is testing the dog’s brain tissue following his death.
 This disease affects young Pugs causing symptoms of seizures, circling, then going into a coma and dying.
 This can last for a few days up to a few weeks.
 Research is currently being done to try to find the cause and a cure for this devastating disease.

 Nerve Degeneration: This is a condition that affects older Pugs with symptoms including dragging their rear, unable to jump up and down, and becoming incontinent.
 The cause is a degeneration of their nervous system.
 It is still uncertain why this occurs as the front legs remain strong.
 At times vets can prescribe medications to assist with this condition.

 Corneal Ulcers: Pugs are more prone to eye injuries with their large prominent eyes.
 They can also develop ulcers on the cornea.
-If his eyes look red and he is tearing a lot get him into the vet as soon as possible.
+If his eyes look red and he is tearing a lot, get him to the vet as soon as possible.
 This can be treated with medication.
 If the ulcer persists for too long he can lose his eyesight and even rupture the eye.

-Dry Eye: There are two main causes to chronic dry eye in the Pugs; Keratoconjunctivitis sicca and pigmentary keratitis.
+Dry Eye: There are two main causes of a chronic dry eye in Pugs; Keratoconjunctivitis sicca and pigmentary keratitis.
 Chronic dry eye occurs when your Pug does not produce enough tears on his own to keep his eyes moist.
-Your vet can determine what is the cause and prescribe the appropriate medication to use to keep his eyes moist.
-Pigmentary keratitis causes black spots to appear on the cornea, if gone untreated it can cause blindness.
+Your vet can determine what is the cause and prescribe the appropriate medication to keep his eyes moist.
+Pigmentary keratitis causes black spots to appear on the cornea, if gone untreated, it can cause blindness.
 Both conditions are easily treated but will be lifelong conditions that need daily care and treatment.

-Eye Problems: With their large eyes that are so prominent they are much more prone to eye injuries and conditions than other dog breeds.
-Some of these include proptosis (when the eyeball is dislodged form the eye socket with the eye lid closing behind it), Distichiasis (when eyelashes grow too close to the margin of the eye rubbing against the eye), progressive retinal atrophy (a degenerative disease that affect the retinal cells leading to blindness), and entropion (when the eyelid rolls inward and causes the eyelashes to rub against the eye).
+Eye Problems: With their large eyes that are so prominent, they are much more prone to eye injuries and conditions than other dog breeds.
+Some of these include proptosis (when the eyeball is dislodged from the eye socket with the eyelid closing behind it), Distichiasis (when eyelashes grow too close to the margin of the eye rubbing against the eye), progressive retinal atrophy (a degenerative disease that affects the retinal cells leading to blindness), and entropion (when the eyelid rolls inward and causes the eyelashes to rub against the eye).

 Allergies: This is a common ailment in all dogs, they can have food allergies or contact allergies.
 Each is treated by eliminating whatever is causing the allergy from the dog’s diet or removing the contact item giving the dog the allergy.
-Inhalant allergies can also effect dogs, some can be alleviated by medications.
+Inhalant allergies can also affect dogs and some can be alleviated by medications.
 Ear infections are a common side effect of inhalant allergies.

-Staph Infection: It is common for dog’s to have staph bacteria on their fur, if it gets into their body through a cut or other open lesion they can become infected, especially if their immune system is under stress at the time.
+Staph Infection: It is common for dogs to have staph bacteria on their fur, but if it gets into their body through a cut or other open lesion they can become infected, especially if their immune system is under stress at the time.
 They can develop hives in the area and even appear to have ringworm.
-Take him into the vet as soon as possible to get the appropriate treatment.
+Take him to the vet as soon as possible to get the appropriate treatment.

 Hemi-Vertebrae: This condition occurs when a Pug has one or more misshaped vertebrae.
 It is generally noticed when he is 4 to 6 months old and they appear to be uncoordinated at running or jumping.
 Most Pugs can live a normal life, others may get progressively worse and require surgery.

-He may be a low maintenance companion not requiring hours of intense exercise but he does need daily exercise and he is a very curious canine.
+He may be a low-maintenance companion not requiring hours of intense exercise, but he does need daily exercise and he is a very curious canine.
 Daily walks and games will keep him happy and healthy.
-When they are indoors they are content to sit on you lap and follow you around.
+When they are indoors they are content to sit on your lap and follow you around.
 They need attention and are most definitely an indoor dog.
 Pugs are sensitive to heat and humidity so be aware of how much time he spends outdoors when it is hot or humid outside.
 Remember they live to love their owners and need to be loved in return.

-As with any dog purchase high quality, nutrient dense dog food.
-Ask your Veterinarian what food and blend would be best suited for your dog.
-Factors such as age, size, activity level will make a difference on what kind of food he needs and how much.
+As with any dog, purchase high quality, nutrient dense dog food.
+Ask your veterinarian what food and blend would be best suited for your dog.
+Factors such as age, size, and activity level will make a difference on what kind of food he needs and how much.
 Typically, Pugs will need 1/2 cup to 1 cup of dry food a day.
-It is recommended that that amount be divided into two separate meals, one in the morning and one at night.
+It is recommended that this amount be divided into two separate meals, one in the morning and one at night.

 Pugs also need to have their teeth brushed regularly.
 Ask your vet for the recommended toothpaste for your dog.
 Brushing regularly will help prevent gum disease.

 Grooming is a great time to look over your Pug to check his overall health and appearance.
-Check for any sores, odors, skin conditions etc. Check his paws and pads o his paws to make sure they are healthy and free of cuts or sores as well.
+Check for any sores, odors, skin conditions etc. Check his paws and pads to make sure they are healthy and free of cuts or sores as well.

 Unfortunately not everyone that purchases a Pug fully understands everything that goes into raising and training a well behaved, healthy Pug.
 There are many Pugs in need of a loving home whether that be through adoption or fostering.
 Below is a list of Rescue agencies that have Pugs.
 If you do not see a local rescue below you can contact a local or nation Pug Breed Club and ask them.